ThePokedNoob/Minecraft-Wiki-Bot/README.md

 # Minecraft-Wiki-Bot
-A very, very simple Minecraft Bot that searches the wiki for you in-game
+A very, very simple Minecraft Bot that searches wikipedia for you in-game

 # How to use:
 After you run the script, open minecraft and type in chat !wikipedia <word>.